shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 !!! note "Notes"
     - Some smoke and functional tests are only executed for a single domain or a multiple domain configuration.
 Search for `@group singledomain` or `@group multidomain` in your test methods' annotations respectively.
-    - Some functional tests (e.g. the ones for searching a specific phrase) are also skipped when the first domain locale is other than `en`.
+    - Some functional tests (e.g., the ones for searching a specific phrase) are also skipped when the first domain locale is other than `en`.
 Search for usages of `FunctionalTestCase::skipTestIfFirstDomainIsNotInEnglish()` method.

 ### 2. How to add a new domain